Flag of Milwaukee: 2001 re-design contest

 In 2001, the Milwaukee Arts Board of the Milwaukee Common Council held a contest to attract designs for a new flag.
-Over 105 designs were submitted, but none met with the approval of the board, and the old design was kept.
+Over 105 designs were submitted, but none met with the approval of the board.
+The board voted unanimously to forwarded five finalists to the Common Council, along with a recommendation that the Common Council reject them all, and Steffan's flag was retained.
 In a 2004 poll conducted by the North American Vexillological Association, the flag of Milwaukee was rated the fourth worst of all major cities in the United States.

 "The People's Flag"

+In 2015, in response to negative media coverage spurred by a 99% Invisible episode, Steve Kodis, a local graphic designer, partnered with Greater Together, an AIGA-affiliated non-profit, to launch a flag contest called "The People's Flag of Milwaukee".

+Before the contest winner was announced, there was some pushback over the need to create a new city flag.
+One local columnist wondered if a new design would even catch on with the public, or would be quickly abandoned as past proposals had been.